5 Sources

 Copy Link

-Honor is set to unveil its thinnest foldable smartphone yet, the Magic V5, on July 2.
-The device promises advanced AI capabilities and aims to directly compete with Samsung's upcoming Galaxy Z Fold 7.
+Honor is set to unveil its latest foldable smartphone, the Magic V5, on July 2.
+Touted as the world's thinnest and lightest foldable, it aims to challenge Samsung's upcoming Galaxy Z Fold 7 with advanced AI features and impressive specs.

 Source: 9to5Google